clicworld/StellarXDR/README.md

 # StellarXDR
 ## Description

-The purpose of this script is to generate an signed xdr which you can then send to another party to append theoir signature.
-It doesn't sbmit the tranaction to the network.
+The purpose of this script is to generate an signed xdr which you can then send to another party to append their signature.
+It doesn't submit the transaction to the network.

 ## Installation